codeclannigeria/learning-resources/README.md

 - [Build an API with DjangoBuild an API with Django](https://www.youtube.com/watch?v=RPsDhoWY_kc&list=PLLRM7ROnmA9HzbIXYN6D3wOZ0wUrqNs_d)
 - [REST API Tutorials (Node, Express & Mongo) by Net Ninja](https://www.youtube.com/playlist?list=PL4cUxeGkcC9jBcybHMTIia56aV21o2cZ8)
 - [PHP](https://www.sololearn.com/Course/PHP/) - PHP enables you to create dynamic web pages, develop websites, and generate dynamic content.
 You’ll also be able to open files; write content to files; and create contact forms, forums, blogs, picture galleries, surveys, social networks, and a whole lot more.
+- [Learn Ruby](https://www.udemy.com/course/ruby-for-absolute-beginners/)- Ruby is a dynamic, open source programming language with a focus on simplicity and productivity.
+It has an elegant syntax that is natural to read and easy to write.
+You can build web applications, web servers , system ustilities, database work , blogs , and many more.
+Some popular sites built using ruby include AirBnB, Hulu and Shopify

 ## Mobile Development